-Dog recovering after being tied up outside, attempting to bite off his own foot
+Dog recovering after being tied up outside in East New York, attempting to bite off own foot

 Buddy still has a long way to go.
 Doctors say they may still have to amputate his leg.

-“It makes you think about people," Feraz Mohammed, an animal control officer with Animal Care Centers of NY, said.
+“It makes you think about people," said Feraz Mohammed, an animal control officer with Animal Care Centers of NY.
 "Why would they make an animal suffer like this?"

 It's still unclear why the dog was left tied to the fence.
 Officials don't know who left him there.